FREQUENTLY ASKED QUESTIONS

 Yes.
+Our insurance is through Hill and Usher, The Hartford.
 This protects you in case an unfortunate accident should occur on your wedding day.
 It’s also a sign that this is a reputable business since most “fly by night” operations don’t invest in insurance.

 Are you available for proposals and elopements?